-She started her career in Disputes with the Firm more than 12 years ago, under the mentorship of Ms. Pallavi Shroff, after she returned to India with an LL.M.
-Degree from New York University School of Law, New York.
+She started her career in Disputes with the Firm in 2009, after she returned to India with an LL.M. degree from New York University School of Law, New York.
 Prior to that, she was pursuing transactional practice with AZB & Partners since 2005.

-She focuses on international and domestic commercial arbitration matters and corporate litigation.
+She is a well-known name in the arbitration field and routinely handles complex international and domestic commercial arbitration matters as well as corporate litigation.
 She routinely handles high profile and complex disputes, in sectors ranging from construction, information technology & telecom, oil & gas, infrastructure.
-She has been representing clients in arbitrations conducted by various international institutions (e.g. ICC, SIAC, LCIA, AAA, CAM-CCBC, etc.) and ad hoc tribunals.
-She has also handled matters relating to competition law, white-collar crimes and economic offences.
-She regularly appears before the Supreme Court of India, various High Courts and Tribunals.
+She has been representing clients in arbitrations conducted by various international institutions (e.g., International Chambers of Commerce, Singapore International Arbitration Center, London Court of International Arbitration, American Arbitration Association, Center for Arbitration & Mediation of the Chamber of Commerce, Brazil) as well various international and national ad hoc tribunals.

-She has also worked closely with various international law firms across jurisdictions (such as in the United States, United Kingdom and Brazil) and with Queen’s Counsel/ Junior Barristers of the Royal Courts of Justice, United Kingdom.
+She also works closely with various international law firms across jurisdictions (such as in the United States, United Kingdom, and Brazil) and with King’s Counsel/ Junior Barristers of the Royal Courts of Justice, United Kingdom.

 She formed part of the core team representing the Confederation of Indian Industry (CII) before the Supreme Court of India dealing with the Presidential Reference on allocation of natural resources.
 The Supreme Court (In re, Special Reference No.1 of 2012; (2012) 10 SCC 1) ultimately approved the CII stand that auction is not the only method of allocation of natural resources, contrary to what was suggested by the earlier judgment in the 2G Spectrum Case ((2012) 3 SCC 1).

-She regularly advises on litigation strategy and technology disputes.
-She also routinely contributes to various guides and handbooks including the Global Arbitration Review (GAR) for the India Chapter on Construction Arbitration (through the years 2019, 2020 and 2021), India Chapter of Chambers and Partners Global Practice Guide on “Product Liability & Safety”.
+She writes frequently on various topical issues relating to contracts and arbitration.
+She has also contributed to various guides and handbooks including the Global Arbitration Review (GAR) for the India Chapter on Construction Arbitration (through the years 2019 – 2022), India Chapter of Chambers and Partners Global Practice Guide on “Product Liability & Safety”.
 Recently (2019 and 2020), Herbert Smith Guide to Dispute Resolution (India Chapter), and Mayer Brown’s Multi-Jurisdictional Litigation Brochure between 2009-2014.

 She is a core member of the Steering Committee of the Young Leaders Group of the Society of Construction Law, India.
 She is also an active member of Arbitral Women, an organisation of leading women arbitration practitioners across the globe.